alandmoore/wcgbrowser/README.rst

 It was originally conceived for use in library catalog terminals, when it became clear that browsers with ever-growing feature lists like Firefox and Chrome were too much work to lock down correctly and completely.
 It was also designed to be easily configurable using a simple text file that can be hand-edited in a terminal over ssh across a slow WAN, so no databases, XML, or crazy binaries here.

+NOTE: the "next generation" of WCGBrowser is the WebEngine (Blink/Chromium) based ADMBrowser, which you can find at https://github.com/alandmoore/admbrowser.

 Features
 ========